jrhcodes/2023-08-BAE-FS.MarsRoverV1/README.md

 - handles ordered pairs in the form (in x, int y)

 #### Pose
-- combines a CompassFirection and a Point to give a pose
+- combines a CompassDirection and a Point to give a pose

 #### Vector
 - derived from the Point class

 ### com.jrhcode.swingutils
-Includes 1 class which is derived from the swing JTextArea, but adds a printf functin - to pass formatted strings into the text area and a clear function, which clears it.
+Includes the class JTextAreaWithPrintf which is derived from the swing JTextArea, but adds a printf function - to pass formatted strings into the text area and a clear function, which clears it.

 ## src/test
 This contains two folders: java - which contains source code for unit tests and resources which contain the associated data.